SzymokArch/C-Map-Generation/README.md

 There are a lot of ready-made implementations on the web, but a lot of them are quite hard to understand.
 My implementations strive to be easy to understand and reimplement.

-In depth explenations of the algorithms will be places in each directory.
+In depth explenations of the algorithms will be in each directory.
 ### For now, I made three implementations of popular procedural generation methods.
 #### These being:
 * [Cellular Automata](../main/cellular_automata)